JavaScript Const

 };

-are also immutable.
+Functions assigned to const are also immutable.
 Attempts to reassign the function will result in an error.

-Benefits of Using const
+Benefits of Using const:

-- Readability and Intent:
+• Readability and Intent:

-since it knows the value of the variable won’t change.
+JavaScript engines may perform optimizations on code that uses const since it knows the value of the variable won’t change.

 Conclusion:

-is a powerful tool, it’s crucial to remember that it doesn’t make objects or arrays fully immutable, and additional measures may be needed for that level of control.
+Understanding when and how to use const is essential for writing robust and error-resistant JavaScript code.
+By embracing the immutability it provides, developers can create more predictable and maintainable programs.
+While const is a powerful tool, it’s crucial to remember that it doesn’t make objects or arrays fully immutable, and additional measures may be needed for that level of control.